gavincotterill/modulr/README.md

                         ids[[i]],
                         simulator = "group-think")
 }
-paste("For the \'group-think\' simulator, the average proportion of time that individuals spent with their
+paste("For the \'group-think\' simulator, the average proportion of time that individuals spent with their preferred group was ",
-      preferred group was ", mean(out$time_at_home) %>% round(., 2), ", versus the desired value of ",
+      mean(out$time_at_home) %>% round(., 2),
-      round(tl / (tl+tr), 2))
+      ", versus the desired value of ", round(tl / (tl+tr), 2))
-#> [1] "For the 'group-think' simulator, the average proportion of time that individuals spent with their \n      preferred group was  0.7 , versus the desired value of  0.64"
+#> [1] "For the 'group-think' simulator, the average proportion of time that individuals spent with their preferred group was  0.7 , versus the desired value of  0.64"
 ```

 In this group think simulation, on average, individuals spent 70% of